About This Chapter

 NES ELA: Victorian Literature - Chapter Summary

 Brush up on Victorian literature for the NES ELA exam.
-This chapter uses video lessons and practice quizzes to help you review themes and literary styles found in Victorian literature.
+This chapter uses video lessons and practice quizzes to help you review themes and styles found in Victorian literature.
 The lessons begin with an introduction to the authors of the Victorian era and explore many of the major works of the time.
 When you complete this chapter, you should be able to:

 1. Introduction to Victorian Literature: Overview of Themes, Style, and Authors